 [Regulation 5CB inserted in Gazette 22 Jun 2004 p.
 2144.]

 5D.
-Licence fee
+Prescribed premises, fee for licence for

 (1) The total amount of the fee for a licence in respect of prescribed premises is the sum of the following amounts — the amount for each financial year, or part of a financial year, in the licence period worked out under subregulation (1a) (reduced pro rata for a part of a financial year).